Normandy: The Treaty of Saint-Clair-sur-Epte (911)

+Norman chroniclers and historical memory

+The earliest extended narrative of the Norman foundation is the "Historia Normannorum" of Dudo of Saint-Quentin, composed around 1015–1030 for Duke Richard I and Richard II.
+Dudo presents Rollo as a pious founder and constructs a genealogy linking the dukes with both Frankish royalty and heroic Scandinavian origins.
+Though literary and partisan, Dudo's account shaped later chronicles such as those of William of Jumièges and Orderic Vitalis, and influenced medieval and modern views of the Norman beginnings.

 Norman expansion

 Aside from the conquest of England and the subsequent invasions of Wales and Ireland, the Normans expanded into other areas.
 Norman families, such as that of Tancred of Hauteville, Rainulf Drengot and Guimond de Moulins played important parts in the conquest of southern Italy and the Crusades.

 The Drengot lineage, de Hauteville's sons William Iron Arm, Drogo, and Humphrey, Robert Guiscard and Roger the Great Count progressively claimed territories in southern Italy until founding the Kingdom of Sicily in 1130.
 They also carved out a place for themselves and their descendants in the Crusader states of Asia Minor and the Holy Land.

 The 14th-century explorer Jean de Béthencourt established a kingdom in the Canary Islands in 1404.
 He received the title King of the Canary Islands from Pope Innocent VII but recognized Henry III of Castile as his overlord, who had provided him with military and financial aid during the conquest.